objectwow/join/README.md

   protected parseFieldPath(fieldPath: string): { path: string; newPath: string; } {}
   // Use case: Shadow clone local data without overwriting the original. protected standardizeLocalParam(local: LocalParam, metadata?: any): Promise<LocalParam> {}
-  // Use case: Auto call internal/external service to get data depends on input protected standardizeFromParam(from: FromParam, metadata?: any): Promise<any[]> {}
+  // Use case: Automatically call internal or external services to retrieve data based on the input protected standardizeFromParam(from: FromParam, metadata?: any): Promise<any[]> {}
   // Use case: Throw an error if the field is invalid protected validateFields(arr: { key: string; value: any; }[], metadata?: any): void {}